AWilliams17/MemTools/README.md

 // -Functions List-
 // Note: Use GetLastError() for more information on failures.
 // Note: All functions relating to handles other than mIsHandleValid and mGetHandle close their handles after usage.
+// Note: There exists an overload accepting a handle instead of the process name for the ReadMemory, WriteMemory, and GetModuleAddress functions.

 // 			-Functions inside the mMemoryFunctions namespace-
 // Returns the value read on success, NULL otherwise.